-The method, developed by the team of researchers from NTU, MIT and Brown, is a hybrid approach that combines machine learning with state-of-the-art nano-indentation techniques.
+The method, developed by the team of researchers from NTU, MIT, and Brown, is a hybrid approach that combines machine learning with state-of-the-art nano-indentation techniques (See illustration in the Note to Editors).

-The process first starts with pressing a hard tip-typically made of a material like diamond-into the sample material at a controlled rate with precisely calibrated force, while constantly measuring the penetration depth of the tip into the material being deformed.
+The process first starts with pressing a hard tip typically made of a material like diamond into the sample material at a controlled rate with precisely calibrated force, while constantly measuring the penetration depth of the tip into the material being deformed.